Monmouth County, New Jersey

 Owners want visible payoff quickly

-A practical first workflow is easier to approve, easier to launch, and easier to measure than a broad multi-phase project.
+A practical first fix is easier to approve, easier to launch, and easier to measure than a broad multi-phase project.

 Operational gaps are easy to normalize